thomastrg/Predict-order-delivery-date/README.md

 ## This project is implemented in Python and gathers tasks of :
 * Data visualisation : show correlations between the data and the target on the Jupyter Notebook
+* Data manipulation & creation : we have 4 columns in this dataset, we created features thanks to theses columns
 * Interpretation and comprehension of the operational business needs
 * Machine learning algorithm modelisation on the Jupyter Notebook